patricklafrance/shelby/README.md

 > The _edit extender_ depends on the _subscribe extender_.
 This means that removing the _subscribe extender_ will automatically remove the _edit extender_.

-The most usefull property extenders are the subscription and edit extenders (those that offer the advanced subscription and transaction capabilities).
+The most usefull property extenders are the subscription extender (add advanced subscriptions) and the edit extender (add transaction capabilities).

 ##### Subscribe extender